 Athens Greece Food Tour: The Best Culinary Experience

-I love walking in a new city—seeing the people, the markets, the food, and the everyday life.
-Viator sent several reminders to arrive hungry, and they weren’t kidding.
-This tour was a lot of food, and every stop was better than the last.
+I love walking in a new city — seeing the markets, the people, the food, and the everyday life.
+Viator reminded us to arrive hungry, and they weren’t kidding.
+This tour included so much food, and every stop was better than the last.

 Our group was capped at 12, and our guide chose each stop based on what was fresh that day.
 It felt personal, authentic, and incredibly fun.